 For information on licensed MART inhalers and recommendations for daily dosage, refer to the full guideline.

-- Step three add-on therapy: montelukast may be particularly helpful in those with exercise-induced asthma and in asthma associated with allergic rhinitis.
-If patients do not benefit from a six-week trial of this agent it should be discontinued
+- montelukast may be particularly helpful in those with exercise-induced asthma and in asthma associated with allergic rhinitis.
+If patients do not benefit from a 6-week trial of this agent, it should be discontinued

-- Step three add-on therapy: always treat co-existing allergic rhinitis with a separate nasal steroid +/- antihistamines to prevent asthma triggering from nasal inflammation
+- always treat coexisting allergic rhinitis with a separate nasal steroid with or without antihistamines to prevent asthma triggering from nasal inflammation

-- Step five add-on therapy: Spiriva Respimat (tiotropium) is the only long acting anti-cholinergic licensed for use in asthma.
-It is recommended within NHS Wales as an option in adult patients who are on maintenance moderate dose ICS/LABA therapy and have experienced one or more severe exacerbations in the previous year.
-This therapy may be of particular benefit in patients whose asthma and COPD are felt to overlap
+- the addition of a long-acting antimuscarinic agent (LAMA) is an option for adult patients who are on maintenance moderate dose ICS/LABA who experience one or more asthma exacerbations in the previous year.
+This therapy may be of particular benefit in patients who have both asthma and COPD

-- Step five add-on therapy: oral theophylline is a further add-on therapy that can be trialled at step five.
+- oral theophylline is a further add-on therapy that can be trialled at step five.
 Always review response to add-on therapies and discontinue if ineffective.

-- Patients who remain uncontrolled despite moderate dose ICS/LABA +/- additional controller agents have difficult to control or severe asthma.
-A proportion of these will have an alternative or co-existent condition that is contributing to their symptoms.
-Objective and structured evaluation can help identify and treat these conditions
+- Patients who remain uncontrolled despite moderate dose ICS/LABA with or without additional controller agents have difficult to control or severe asthma.
+A proportion of these will have an alternative or coexistent condition that is contributing to their symptoms.
+Objective and structured evaluation can help identify and treat these conditions.
+Patients with suspected occupational asthma should be referred

 - Some individuals will have severe eosinophilic asthma and will require high-dose ICS/LABA combination inhalers.
 Others may have neutrophilic asthma and may benefit from additional bronchodilator therapy such as Spiriva Respimat